Green Country: Infrastructure

 The Tulsa International Airport is the primary commercial flight operation in Green Country.
 Also in the area, the Tulsa Port of Catoosa and Port of Muskogee are Oklahoma's only seaports, connecting the state directly with international trade routes.
 From either of these two ports, goods may be transported via the Arkansas River's connection to the Mississippi River.

+Intercity bus service is provided by Greyhound Lines and Jefferson Lines.
+Within the Tulsa metro, Tulsa Transit provides local service.

 The area's highway system is dominated by turnpikes.
 Toll roads account for the primary highways in and out of the city of Tulsa in almost every direction.
 The Will Rogers Turnpike serves the city to the northeast, the Turner Turnpike to the southwest, the Cimarron Turnpike to the west, The Muskogee Turnpike to the southeast, and the Cherokee Turnpike to the east.

-Interstate 44 is the primary thoroughfare, and runs diagonally through Green Country, exiting on the southwest and northeast corners.
+Interstate 44 is the primary thoroughfare and runs diagonally through Green Country, exiting on the southwest and northeast corners.
 All portions of the road through northeastern Oklahoma exists as a toll road, except for in the city of Tulsa.
 Interstate 40 straddles the southernmost border of Green Country, while other highways include the north-south Highway 75 (not a turnpike), The Muskogee Turnpike, the north-south Highway 69, Highway 169, and the east-west Highway 412.
 In addition, Historic U.S. Route 66 runs (with breaks) between the Kansas line and Stroud, the southwesternmost town in the region.